Luka Chuppi: Plot

 The next morning, Babulal brings Guddu's entire family to their house and they chastise him for eloping.
 Guddu and Rashmi, realising that the family would willingly accept a marriage but not a cohabitation, do not admit the truth.
 All of them go back to Mathura to meet Rashmi's family and tell them about it.
 Vishnu, however, is happy to hear that his daughter decided to get married instead of cohabiting.
 He even details the deadly consequences, should they have cohabited instead.
 Scared, the couple fails to admit the truth.

 Although they begin living like a married couple, they resent the fact that they are not legally married.
-They make multiple attempts to get married in secret, but are intruded every time; in a last-ditch attempt, they try to get married in a mass marriage event.
+They make multiple attempts to get married in secret, but are interrupted every time; in a last-ditch attempt, they try to get married in a mass marriage event.
 Vishnu, however, being the chief guest, catches them red-handed.
 Exasperated, they admit that they had been cohabiting.

-Once his family, too, catches up, Guddu reveals to Vishnu that the main reason for his loss in elections is his reluctance to change; since the majority of the voting group is the young generation, which believes in modernity, opposing the youth's methods would equal lack of support from them.
+Once his family, too, catches up, Guddu reveals to Vishnu that the main reason for his loss in elections is his reluctance to change; since the majority of the voting group is the young generation, which believes in modernity, opposing the youth's methods would equal a lack of support from them.
 He successfully convinces Vishnu to stop opposing live-in relationships and finally marries Rashmi with his blessings.

 The story ends with Guddu and Rashmi covering a rally led by Vishnu, who is shown to have joined hands with Nazeem for his election campaign.